What Is A Leased Line?

-If you have a large number of staff, or your business would stop without internet access it is likely the increased cost of a fibre line is worth it.
-Fibre is more expensive than broadband or FTTC, but the bandwidth availability SLA and guaranteed fix times in the event of a failure are very valuable.
-Often the cost of an outage far outweigh the increased cost of fibre.
+If you have a large number of staff, or your business would stop without internet access, it is likely the increased cost of a fibre line is worth it.
+Fibre is more expensive than broadband or FTTC, but the bandwidth availability SLA and guaranteed fix times in a failure are very valuable.
+Often the cost of an outage far outweighs the increased cost of fibre.

-If your business relies on transferring large amounts of data you may also require more bandwidth than broadband can offer.
+If your business relies on transferring large amounts of data you may also require more bandwidth than broadband DSL.
 Design agencies, architects, medical professionals and engineers often need to access and send large files.
-Additionally businesses using VoIP and cloud applications also have large transfer requirements.
-If you transfer lots of data you may need the speed of a fibre line.
+Additionally, businesses using VoIP and cloud applications also have large transfer requirements.
+If you transfer lots of data, you may need the speed of a fibre line.

-If you are dependent on VoIP, the service level agreements that cover jitter, packet loss and round trip time guarantee the bandwidth quality needed to run VoIP applications efficiently.
+Depending on VoIP, the service level agreements that cover jitter, packet loss, and round trip time guarantee the bandwidth quality needed to run VoIP applications efficiently.
 Additionally, in the event of an outage, you will lose voice and data services.
-For these reasons the additional cost is worth it due to the enhanced benefits associated with the SLA.
+For these reasons, the additional cost is worth it due to the enhanced benefits associated with the SLA.

+Service level agreements or SLAs are the contractual guarantees that you receive with your service.
 SLA guarantees cover availability, fix time, speed, performance factors such as packet loss, jitter, throughput and round-trip time.
-In the section below we cover the 4 largest UK providers and compare the SLA agreements they offer to their customers.
+The section below covers the four largest UK providers and compares the SLA agreements for their customers.

-If there's a fault, Virgin aim to fix it within six hours (nine hours if it's Ethernet Lite or Multi Tenant).
-If Virgin don't fix it you can claim as follows: 0-3 Hours past 10% of monthly rental; 3-10 Hours past 20% of monthly rental; >10 Hours past additional 5% monthly rental for every additional 1 hours.
+If there's a fault, Virgin aim to fix it within six hours (nine hours if it's Ethernet Lite or Multi-Tenant).
+If Virgin doesn't fix it you can claim as follows: 0-3 Hours past 10% of monthly rental; 3-10 Hours past 20% of monthly rental; >10 Hours past additional 5% monthly rental for every extra 1 hour.

 BT has a target availability of 100%.
-If this is not met you can claim as follows: Where the outage period is less than or equal to ten (10) hours, BT apply a reduction equivalent to one (1) day's rental charge per hour of downtime for your service.
-The maximum reduction applied per quarter by BT is capped at ten (10) hours of outage.
+If this is not met, you can claim the following: Where the outage period is less than or equal to ten (10) hours, BT applies a reduction equivalent to one (1) day's rental charge per hour of downtime for your service.
+The maximum reduction used per quarter by BT is capped at ten (10) hours of outage.

-BT has a latency guarantee which is an average round-trip transmission time of 20 milliseconds (20ms) or less between BT selected core PoPs in the BT Network.
+BT has a latency guarantee: an average round-trip transmission time of 20 milliseconds (20ms) or less between BT selected core PoPs in the BT Network.

-TalkTalk offers an enhanced 5 hour fault fixing SLA for Ethernet Access Direct that's backed by service credits.
-TalkTalk do not publicise the service credits available in the event of an outage lasting more than 5 hours.
+TalkTalk offers an enhanced five-hour fault fixing SLA for Ethernet Access Direct backed by service credits.
+TalkTalk does not publicise the service credits available in an outage lasting more than 5 hours.

-If COLT fails to maintain this availability by 0.5% then 5% of the annual rental can be claimed.
+COLT has different availability SLAs as follows: HSS unprotected 99.70%; COLT HSS ETS protected 99.95%; COLT HSS Path protected 99.97%; COLT HSS Active-Active pair 99.99%.
+If COLT fails to maintain this availability by 0.5%, you can claim 5% of the annual rental.
 The ratios for 1% are 10% compensation, 1.5% is 15% compensation and the maximum level is 2% and 20% compensation.
-It's complicated!
+It isn't straightforward!

 The compensation payable for a fix time outside of SLA is as follows: Hours past guaranteed fix 0-3 hours 5% of the monthly rental; 3-4 hours 10% of the monthly rental; 4-6 hours 15% of the monthly rental; 6-8 hours 20% of the monthly rental; greater than 8 hours 25% of the monthly rental.

-This means that if you order a fibre circuit, you can expect it to take between two and six months for delivery.
-Different providers have different lead times, the graph shows you the average lead time for each carrier.
+The lead time means that you can expect it to take between two and six months for delivery if you order a fibre circuit.
+Different providers have different lead times.
+The graph shows you the average lead time for each carrier.

-V.E.N have the lowest average lead time of 50 working days, TalkTalk are the next with 53 working days, BT deliver leased lines in an average of 58 days, Virgin Media's lead time is considerably longer at 95 working days, then SSE at 97 days and Vodafone have the worst lead times at over 135 working days.
+VEN have the lowest average lead time of 50 working days, TalkTalk is the next with 53 working days, BT delivers leased lines in an average of 58 days, Virgin Media's lead time is considerably longer at 95 working days.
+SSE at 97 days, and Vodafone have the worst lead times at over 135 working days.